* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Workyard is a mobile workforce management tool built for field service industries.
 With geofencing, employees are automatically signed in to the job site, and costs are tracked by their assigned projects.
 You can also use the drag-and-drop scheduler to manage employees’ job progress and time worked.

 Workyard has a 4.7 out of 5 rating on Capterra, based on around 100 reviews.
-Customers appreciate the geofencing feature but have noted that it sometimes clocks people in just when they drive by.
-Others have found it has a limited number of pay categories, which may limit what larger crews can track.
+Customers appreciate the geofencing feature, but some note that it sometimes clocks people in just when they drive by.
+Others have found that the tool has a limited number of pay categories, which may limit what larger crews can track.

 Key Features